MikeMandelsberg/react-task/README.md

       * Each field (4 in total) will have its own column. (id, userId, etc)
     4. As needed, style the HTML using Bootstrap's CSS styles.
     5. If a post's userId is equal to 2.
 Make sure the whole row's background is red (#FF0000)
     6. Write a test in the testing framework of your choice.
-The test should verifiy that a row where the userId equals 2 is using the correct style.
+      *The test should verifiy that a row where the userId equals 2 is the correct color.
     7. Commit and Push your code to your new repository.
     8. Send us a pull request, we will review your code and get back to you.